 Responses to microaggressions vary widely.
 By far, the most common response to microaggressions is silence, which may be interpreted as approval.
 In that way, our silence amplifies the harm.
 Accusing people of microaggressions is rarely productive because if we imply wrongdoing they tend to get defensive since they meant well.
 However, we can learn to find our voice, extend compassion, repair the damage, and prevent further harm.

-Whenever we interact with people who experience a long history of oppression based on race, gender, sexual orientation, religion or physical ability, it is inevitable that our intentions are sometimes very different from our impact.
+Whenever we interact with people who experience a long history of oppression based on race, gender, sexual orientation, class, religion or physical ability, it is inevitable that our intentions are sometimes very different from our impact.
 We try to help, but we fumble and people get hurt.
 All over the world people are part of oppressive systems that do harm.
-So how do we repair the damage and support healing?
+As we wrestle with internalized oppression and internalized superiority, how do we repair the damage and support healing?

 With a lot of humility we can explore ways to respond when repair is needed.
 When pain surfaces or trauma is re-stimulated in a group, we can let our heart strings go out to everyone involved.
-We can ensure that each person experiences care, starting with the people who have a long history of being crushed by oppression.
+We can ensure that each person experiences care, starting with the people who have a long history of being targeted and bear the costs of oppression.
+Simultaneously, we can build collective compassion and awareness with those who do harm.

 Whether you are a witness or the one who said the harmful words, you can help repair the damage when you: